Applying for a reduced earning capacity pension

 -

-The general waiting period of 5 years includes:
+The 5-year general waiting period includes:

-- Contribution periods from compulsory and voluntary contributions,
+- periods of mandatory and voluntary contributions,

 - substitute periods,